Azure/azure-sdk-for-js/sdk/identity/identity/test/manual-integration/AzureFunctions/INSTRUCTIONS.md

 Take note of the invoke url that shows up on console.

-## Run the azure-identity Tests on the Azure Functions
+## Run Identity Tests on Azure Functions

 Go to the invoke url which will be in the following format -